evkx/evkx.github.io/content/models/neta/gt/GT_580_AWD/_index.md

 ## Performance

-The Neta GT 580 AWD delivers a solid performance with a maximum power of 340 kW (462 hp / 456 bhp) and a total torque of 620 Nm (458 ft-lb).
+The Neta GT 580 AWD delivers a solid performance with a maximum power of 340 kW (462 hp / 456 bhp) and a total torque of 620 Nm (458 lb-ft).
 It can accelerate from 0 to 100 km/h (0 to 62 mph) in 3.7 seconds and reaches a top speed of 190 km/h (118 mph), making it competitive within its class.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 78 kWh and a net usable capacity of 75 kWh, providing an 3 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 78 kWh and a net usable capacity of 75 kWh, providing an 3 kWh buffer (3.8%) for battery protection.

 The [CLTC range](../../../../guides/understandingrange/cltc/) is 580 km ( miles).
 The consumption is 12.9kWh/100km for the CLTC standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.